kl3tskous/broadcall/replit.md

 # BroadCall - Coin Call Referral Platform

 ## Overview
-BroadCall is a Next.js platform designed for Solana influencers to create and share professional "flex-worthy" token call pages.
-It integrates with Phantom wallet, uses Supabase for data, and displays real-time price charts via DexScreener.
-The platform automates performance tracking (views, clicks, ROI, ATH stats), offers social sharing, and allows influencers to monetize calls by attaching custom referral codes for multiple trading platforms (GMGN, Axiom, Photon, BullX, Trojan).
-A key feature is the Telegram bot integration, enabling KOLs to link their Telegram accounts and automatically broadcast token calls with buy buttons to their channels.
+BroadCall is a Next.js platform for Solana influencers to create and share professional, "flex-worthy" token call pages.
+It integrates with Phantom wallet, uses Supabase for data management, and displays real-time price charts via DexScreener.
+The platform automates performance tracking (views, clicks, ROI, ATH stats), offers social sharing features, and enables influencers to monetize calls by attaching custom referral codes for multiple trading platforms (GMGN, Axiom, Photon, BullX, Trojan).
+A key feature is the Telegram bot integration, allowing KOLs to link their Telegram accounts and automatically broadcast token calls with buy buttons to their channels.

 ## User Preferences
 I prefer detailed explanations.